untillpro/untill-driver-api2/docs/eft.md

 ### Showing POS message
 There is a possibility to show some text in POS after `EftPaymentRequest` or `EftReturnRequest` processed.
 Use `displayMessage` property of the `EftResult` class.
 When driver returns non-null value, POS shows the screen with text and "Ok" button.

+## Gift card operations
+The same `IEft` interface is used for working with Gift Card operations (actions with unTill(r) payment modes having kind "Gift Card").
+Regarding payments it works close to regular card payments, there are following requests for working with giftcard payments:
+- EftGiftCardPaymentRequest - when payment is done and the amount is positive;
+- EftGiftCardReloadRequest - when payment is done and the amount is negative;
+- EftGiftCardCancelRequest - when re-open is done for this payment.

+Before executing any of these request, unTill(r) POS shows the popup asking type or scan the card number, and this value is provided then in request. `EftGiftCardCancel` request works very similar to `EftVoidRequest`, providing details of the original transaction which must be cancelled.
+However, due to security reasons unTill(r) POS will ask for the card number before executing this operation.
+It's up to driver developer to check the validity of the card, or directly revert the original transaction using the data provided in `EftGiftCardCancel` request.

+Besides payments, there are also number of gift card operations available which are used on `Gift Card Management` unTill(r) POS screen:
+- EftGiftCardActivateRequest - card activation
+- EftGiftCardDeactivateRequest - card deactivation
+- EftGiftCardReadRequest - reading card balance
+- EftGiftCardReloadRequest - reloading card, e.g. adding some amount to the giftcard
+- EftGiftCardCancelRequest - cancelling some transaction (activation, deactivation, reloading, also used to cancel gift card payment).

+Driver should return instance of `EftResult` in response of any of these gift card operation requests, or throw error when request is not supported.
+Current balance returned in `EftResult.data` under key `EftResultFields.CURRENT_BALANCE` (in cents).
+Some data may be returned for showing on receipts.
+For example operations which change balance may return previous balance, returning the value in `EftResult.data` under key `EftResultFields.OLD_BALANCE` (in cents).
+Other keys from `EftResultFields` may be also used to indicate card type, masked card number, etc.

 ## Custom commands
 There is a way to execute any custom command if you need this in your interface: re printing last ticket, closing the day, etc.